Concepts·

 A Tale of Rushed Construction

-Imagine an entrepreneur who builds a small shop to sell his product.
-As business grows, they quickly add a second floor then a third floor - even though the foundation wasn't built for it.
+Imagine an entrepreneur who builds a small shop.
+As business grows, they quickly add a second floor, then a third -- even though the foundation wasn't built for it.
+One day the building collapses, and they're forced to rebuild from scratch with proper architecture, losing time, money, and customers.

 The Software Parallel